level-designer/L4D2CampaignVilette/README.md

 ## NB
 I don't consider myself owner of this project.
 Only a simple contributor.
+Assets created for this campaign could be put on specific market place (high res textures/models)

 ## Resources
 - google Map with satelite layer and 3D view + their measuring distance tool.